Fenner, New York

 Fenner is a town in Madison County, New York, United States.
-The population was 1,726 at the 2010 census.

-The Town of Fenner is in the north-central part of the county.
-The town is east of Cazenovia Lake.
+The population was 1,668 at the 2020 census.
+The town is in the north-central part of the county, east of Cazenovia Lake.

 History

 The area was settled around 1795.
 The town was formed in 1823 from Cazenovia and Smithfield.
-Fenner was named for Governor Fenner, of Rhode Island.
+Fenner was named for a Governor Fenner of Rhode Island.

 The Fenner Baptist Church was listed on the National Register of Historic Places in 2002.